-The MA Creative Writing with English Literary Studies provides a rare opportunity to combine creative and critical writing at Masters level.
-It’s your chance to learn from the prize-winning, practising authors who lead our long-established Creative Writing scheme and to engage with a vibrant literary culture.
+The MA Creative Writing with English Literary Studies provides the opportunity to combine creative and critical writing at Masters level.
+It’s your chance to learn from prize-winning, practising authors such as Jenn Ashworth, Zoe Lambert and Eoghan Walls who lead our long-established Creative Writing scheme and to engage with a vibrant literary culture.

-During your studies you will develop strategies for initiating new work, explore verbal textures and narrative structures, and enhance your knowledge of literary forms and conventions.
-You will hone your critical and creative skills, employ reflective practice, and learn the art of redrafting, revision and close editing.
+During your studies you will have the opportunity to develop strategies for initiating new work, explore verbal textures and narrative structures, and enhance your knowledge of literary forms and conventions.
+You will be encouraged to hone your critical and creative skills, employ reflective practice, and learn the art of redrafting, revision and close editing.
 The nature of research within creative writing practice will also be considered as you evolve your own creative and critical portfolio.

-You will also complete a Creative Writing dissertation, which is a 15,000 creative project (or the equivalent for Poetry or Script Writing) and includes a critically reflective essay of 3-5,000 words.
-All students deliver a research-based talk at our annual MA Showcase - previous events have been held in partnership with Lancaster LitFest and the Dukes theatre.
+You will also complete a Creative Writing portfolio, which is a 12,000 creative project (or the equivalent for Poetry or Script Writing) and a 3000 critically reflective essay.
+All students have the opportunity to perform their creative work at our annual MA Showcase - previous events have been held in partnership with Lancaster LitFest and the Dukes theatre, Lancaster.

 Part time and full time study options are available.